KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 Okay now go back into your *text editor of choice* and append a few more lines to the hellolaunch.ks file so it now looks like this::

-    // My First Launcher.
+    //hellolaunch

+    //First, we'll clear the terminal screen to make it look nice CLEARSCREEN.

+    //Next, we'll lock our throttle to 100%.
+    LOCK THROTTLE TO 1.0.   // 1.0 is the max, 0.0 is idle.

-    PRINT "Counting down:".
+    //This is our countdown loop, which cycles from 10 to 0 PRINT "Counting down:".
     FROM {local countdown is 10.} UNTIL countdown = 0 STEP {SET countdown to countdown - 1.} DO {
         PRINT "..." + countdown.
         WAIT 1. // pauses the script here for 1 second.
     }

-    PRINT "Main throttle up.
-2 seconds to stabalize it.".
-    LOCK THROTTLE TO 1.0.   // 1.0 is the max, 0.0 is idle.
-    WAIT 2. // give throttle time to adjust.
     UNTIL SHIP:MAXTHRUST > 0 {
         WAIT 0.5. // pause half a second between stage attempts.
         PRINT "Stage activated.".
         STAGE. // same as hitting the spacebar.
     }

-    WAIT UNTIL SHIP:ALTITUDE > 70000. // pause here until ship is high up.
+    WAIT UNTIL SHIP:ALTITUDE > 70000.

     // NOTE that it is vital to not just let the script end right away
     // here.
 Once a kOS script just ends, it releases all the controls